zenodo/zenodo-rdm/site/zenodo_rdm/migrator/README.md

 ```

 - Remove all previous data, but leave (or recreate) vocabularies and fixtures.
+  Note that you **MUST NOT** populate communities fixtures if you want to use
+  the communities stream as you might have clashes on communities slug names.
   Both Invenio-CLI and the `wipe_recreate` script will create one user, which
   should not be there to avoid _id_ clashes (namely, `id=1`).
 To prevent it,
   create an empty `users.yaml` file in the instance `app_data` folder.